 We welcome the proposal to create Gizmo’s law and urge this legal requirement to also be extended to dogs.
 It is our hope that, upon discovery of a deceased dog, local authorities would be legally obliged to scan its microchip in order to alert the registered keeper of the dog’s death.

-Fern’s Law have created a backup petition because we felt we were being pushed out of the microchip discussion.
+Fern’s Law have created a new backup petition because we felt we were being pushed out of the microchip discussion.
 This campaign started in 2006 to help stolen pets get home.

 #MakeChipsCount : https://petition.parliament.uk/petitions/551556